-Dr Suzanne Barr is a senior Registered Dietitian with particular interests in weight management, diabetes, cardiovascular disease, women’s health and healthcare technologies.
-She completed her Undergraduate degree in Nutrition at the University of Glasgow, Masters degree in Dietetics at Queen Margaret University, Edinburgh and PhD in Human Nutrition at Roehampton University, London.
-Suzanne worked clinically within the NHS before undertaking her PhD which investigated dietary management strategies for women with polycystic ovary syndrome (PCOS), including implementing a low glycaemic idex diet to improve insulin sensitivity.
-Suzanne was previously employed as a research dietitian at King's College London on a large multi-centre gestational diabetes prevention trial (UK Better Eating and Pregnancy Trial (UPBEAT)).
-Suzanne joined Imperial College London in 2011 as a Senior Teaching Fellow on the MSc in Preventive Cardiology (programme ending September 2018), and now teaches on the MRes Clinical Research (Human Nutrition pathway) in the Department of Medicine (from 2018).
+Dr Suzanne Barr joined Imperial College in 2011 as a Senior Clinical Teaching Fellow and is current lead for the Human Nutrition pathway of the MRes Clinical Research programme, for both on-campus and online streams.
+She completed her Undergraduate degree at the University of Glasgow, Masters degree in Dietetics at Queen Margaret University, Edinburgh and PhD in Human Nutrition at Roehampton University, London (formerly University of Surrey).
+Suzanne worked clinically within the NHS for several year and maintains her Healthcare Professional clinical registration through the Health Care and Professions Council.
+She has clinical research interests in non-communicable diseases, women’s health and healthcare technologies.
+She undertook a PhD investigating dietary management strategies for women with polycystic ovary syndrome (PCOS), with a focus on lifestyle strategies to improve insulin sensitivity and prevent type 2 diabetes.
+Following this she undertook a Post-Doc at King's College London on a large multi-centre gestational diabetes prevention trial (UK Better Eating and Pregnancy Trial (UPBEAT)).
+Suzanne previously was involved with the MSc Preventive Cardiology programmes within NHLI, and moved to join the MRes Clinical Research programme in the Department of Metabolism, Digestion and Reproduction in 2018.

 R Maitland, N Patel, S Barr, et al. A Slow-Digesting, Low-Glycaemic Load (SD-LGL) Nutritional Beverage improves glucose tolerance in obese pregnant women without Gestational Diabetes.
-2018.
-Diabetes Technology and Therapeutics (in press).
+Diabetes Technology and Therapeutics 2018 Oct;20(10):672-680.

 Flynn AC, Dalrymple K, Barr S, et al; i-WIP (International Weight Management in Pregnancy) Collaborative Group.
 Dietary interventions in overweight and obese pregnant women: a systematic review of the content, delivery, and outcomes of randomized controlled trials.
 Nutr Rev. 2016 May;74(5):312-28. doi: 10.1093/nutrit/nuw005.
 Review.